INDUSTRIAL DESIGN

 PHOTOGRAPHY

-My name is Miguel Harry, I’m a Colombian designer and artist based in Seattle, Washington.
+My name is Miguel Harry, I’m a Colombian designer and artist based in Seattle, WA.

 I graduated from ArtCenter’s Product Design program in 2018.
 Since then I’ve had the opportunity of working with companies such as Gensler, Adidas, Google, Microsoft and Square.

-During the week I work as an Industrial Designer and I spend my weekends doing tattoos out of a private studio.
-In my free time I can be found documenting objects and spaces; camera in hand.
+I work as an Industrial Designer during the week and I spend my weekends drawing, taking photos or tattooing out of my private studio.

 TATTOO